Group sub-tasks with parent on issue list

 A way to get this exact layout without having to have the parent task column visible would be perfect.

-#6 Updated by Nicolas Connault about 7 years ago
+#6 Updated by Nicolas Connault over 7 years ago

 What you are trying to do is possible in Redmine 1.0.3.
 You need to create a custom query that sorts by parent task without adding the parent task column to the list.
 Here's how to do it: